Analytic approach to variance optimization under an $\ell_1$ constraint: Preliminaries

 As $r$ approaches $1$ from below, sample fluctuations become larger and larger, until at $r=1$ the estimation error diverges, and for $r>1$ the optimization becomes meaningless.
 In order to tame the large sample fluctuations, it is a standard procedure to introduce regularizers that suppress large excursions of the estimated weights (at the price of introducing bias).

 The regularizer we wish to use here is based on the $\ell_1$ norm (lasso) \cite{tibshirani1996regression}.
 It is known to result in sparse estimates, which in the present context means eliminating a part of the assets from the optimal portfolio, thereby reducing its effective dimension.
-Lasso is extensively used in a variety of problems in high dimensional statistics and machine learning \cite{hastie2008Elements,buhlmann2011statistics}, but its applications have always been numerical so far (an application to portfolio optimization is due to Brody et al. \cite{brodie2009Sparse}).
-For the non-analytic character of lasso an analytic treatment has, to our knowledge, not been attempted.
-Such an analytic approach will be presented in the next section.
+Lasso is extensively used in a variety of problems in high dimensional statistics and machine learning \cite{hastie2008Elements,buhlmann2011statistics}.
+Its first applications to portfolio optimization is due to Brodie et al. \cite{brodie2009Sparse} and DeMiguel et al \cite{DeMiguel2009}.
+For the non-analytic character of lasso a full analytic treatment has, to our knowledge, not been attempted.
+An analytic approach valid in the large $N$ limit, will be presented in the next section.

 Let us spell out the $\ell_1$ regularizer we are going to apply:

 \be \ell_1(\eta_1,\eta_2) = \eta_1\sum_i w_i\theta(w_i) -\eta_2\sum_i w_i\theta (-w_i)\,\,, \ee where $\eta_1$ and $\eta_2$ are positive coefficients and $\theta(x)$ is the Heaviside function.
 The regularizer so defined is asymmetric, having different slopes for positive and negative weights.
 The special case $\eta_1=\eta_2=\eta$ corresponds to the usual expression $\eta\sum_i |w_i|$.
 Keeping the two slopes different allows us to penalize long and short positions differently.